-The IANA Stewardship Transition Coordination Group (ICG) is issuing this Request for Proposals (RFP) from the operational communities of IANA, with a target deadline for response by 31 December 2014.
+The IANA Stewardship Transition Coordination Group (ICG) is issuing this Request for Proposals (RFP) from the operational communities of IANA (i.e., those with direct operational or service relationships with IANA; namely names, numbers, protocol parameters), with a target deadline for response by 31 December 2014.

 During the development of their proposals, the operational communities are expected to consult and work with other affected parties; likewise, other affected parties are strongly encouraged to participate in community processes, as the ICG is requiring proposals that have consensus support from a broad range of stakeholder groups.